Need help now?

 • “Hey, haven’t heard from you in a while.
 How’s it going?”

-• “Hey I noticed ____, How is it going?
+• “Hey, I noticed you haven’t been laughing as much as you used to.
+How is it going?
 You doing alright?”

-1. Show you care: don’t assume you know what your friend needs or what is best for them.
+Don’t assume you know what your friend needs or what is best for them.
 Ask them!
-Create a safe environment by being inclusive, helpful, compassionate, and a good listener.
+Create a supportive environment by being inclusive, helpful, compassionate, and a good listener.

 You could say something like: